varaprasad2251/Reddit-Clone/README.md

 These stats are collected throughout the simulation and printed at the end using the `PrintStats` method of the Engine.

+## Running the Simulation

+To run the simulation:

+1. Ensure all dependencies are installed
+2. Run `go run main.go`

+The simulation will output detailed logs of user actions and their results.
+At the end of the simulation, comprehensive statistics will be displayed.

 ## Simulation Statistics

 | Total Users | Total Posts | Total Subreddits | Total Messages | Total Simulation Time |